 How to wash the filter?

-Washing a filter is a great way to extend te life and keep annual maintenance costs down.
+Washing a filter is a great way to extend the life and keep annual maintenance costs down.

 Lupe vs. Dyson vs. Shark Specs Compared

-Below is a complete list of important specifications and features included on this Lupe vacuum as well as how it compares to two other big players in the present market:
+Below is a quick list of important specifications and features included on this Lupe vacuum as well as how it compares to Dyson & Shark comparable cordless models.